PLEA OF ALIBI

 Lakhan Singh @ Pappu vs The State of NCT of Delhi, Delhi HC Crl Appeal No. 166/1999

 The plea of alibi cannot be equated with a plea of self-defence and ought to be taken at the first instance and not belatedly at the stage of defence evidence.
-In any case, the appellant/accused gives no reason or explanations for not taking this plea of alibi at the earliest opportunity.
+In any case, the appellant/accused gives no reason or explanation for not taking this plea of alibi at the earliest opportunity.

 Binay Kumar Singh vs The State of Bihar, (1997) 1 SCC 283